-Learn different ways to restrict user from accessing system apart from locking him out.
-One of the essential tip for user management for user access.
+Learn different ways to restrict users from accessing the system apart from locking him out.
+One of the essential tips for user management for user access.

-Whenever there is a requirement of disabling user access on Linux system first thing came to mind is locking user out of system.
-But there are many different ways out to achieve same motto i.e. refraining user from accessing account.
+Whenever there is a requirement of disabling user access on the Linux system first thing that came to mind is locking the user out of the system.
+But there are many different ways out to achieve the same motto i.e. refraining users from accessing the account.

-We have already seen how to lock/unlock use account in linux.
+We have already seen how to lock/unlock user account in Linux.
 See below list which shows other ways of disabling access :

 - By expiring account lifetime